mslinn/jekyll_outline/README.md

     Generates Jekyll logger with colored output.
 ```

+## Test
+A test website is provided in the `demo` directory.
+ 1. Set breakpoints.

+ 2. Initiate a debug session from the command line:
+    ```shell
+    $ bin/attach demo
+    ```

+  3. Once the `Fast Debugger` signon appears, launch the Visual Studio Code launch configuration called `Attach rdebug-ide`.

+  4. View the generated website at [`http://localhost:4444`](http://localhost:4444)

+## Release
 To release a new version,
   1. Update the version number in `version.rb`.
+  2. Describe the changes in `CHANGELOG.md`.
-  2. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
+  3. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
-  3. Run the following:
+  4. Run the following:
      ```shell
      $ bundle exec rake release
      ```